yashsule19/Codebasics_SQL_Challenge4/README.md

 # Codebasics_SQL_Challenge4
-The following project was created for the SQL Challenge # 4 conducted by Codebasics
+The following project was created for the SQL Challenge # 4 conducted by Codebasics.
-- **Title**: Providing Insights to Top Level Management at Atliq Hardwares in Consumer Goods Domain
+- **Title**: Providing Insights to Top Level Management at Atliq Hardwares in Consumer Goods Domain.

 # Introduction
 ## Company Background